david-salac/Questiroud-simple-quiz-application/README.md

 # Questiroud: a simple application for quiz
 Author: David Salac <https://github.com/david-salac>

-Questiround is the application for generation of questionnaires, implementing both front-end and back-end parts with an evaluation of answers send on an email.
+Questiroud is the application for generation of questionnaires, implementing both front-end and back-end parts with an evaluation of answers send on an email.